Celtic boss Neil Lennon frustrated after AC Milan seal late victory

 The Celtic manager's attention now turns to another mouth-watering Champions League clash, at home to Barcelona on 1 October.

-in Group H's other game on Wednesday.
+The Spanish giants hammered Ajax 4-0 in Group H's other game on Wednesday.

 "We have Barcelona coming up, who are a different animal.